 In 2003, Whitley was appointed by President George W. Bush as the first General Counsel of the U.S. Department of Homeland Security (DHS), the highest ranking legal official at DHS.
 He held that position for two years working for DHS Secretaries Tom Ridge and Michael Chertoff, before returning to private practice.

-Whitley leads a team of lawyers in the Firm’s Government Enforcement and Investigations practice group who conduct sensitive high level investigations for both public and private sector institutions.
+Whitley leads a team of lawyers in Baker Donelson’s Government Enforcement and Investigations practice group who conduct sensitive high level investigations for both public and private sector institutions.
 Whitley’s practice focuses on corporate defense and representation of clients in complex civil and criminal enforcement matters brought by the DOJ, other federal agencies, State Attorneys General and local prosecutors.
 He has represented numerous individuals and corporations in major government investigations throughout the United States and internationally.
 Whitley is a frequent speaker on white collar, compliance and corporate governance issues.

 For more of Mr. Whitley’s media hits, click here.